 The teacher will explain the formation for each one e.g. Start at the top right, go up and around, all the way back up, then down the same line.
 Children must use the proper formation each time they write a letter.

-It does not make sense to skip all these educational practices and teach your young child the letters out of the blue.
+It does not make sense to skip all these educational practices and teach your young child to write the letters out of the blue.

-The good news is, there are lots of things you can do to teach your child the necessary foundational skills they need.
+The good news is, there are lots of things you can do to teach your children the necessary pre-writing skills they need.
 This will ensure that when they are ready, they will learn to write naturally and with ease.

-- Expose your child to print often and talk about the print (road signs, books, etc.)
+- Expose children to print often and talk about the print (road signs, books, etc.)

-- Model the correct letter formation when writing and put their name on the top of their drawings (First letter in uppercase, all the rest in lowercase).
+- Model the correct letter formation when writing and put their names on the top of their drawings.

-- Encourage your child to draw, paint and hold utensils frequently.
+- Encourage your children to draw, paint and use lots of art materials.

-- Correct your child’s pencil grip or use a rubber pencil grip.
+- Correct their pencil grip or use a rubber pencil grip.

 - Let your children have lots of time for free play.

-- Play with letters such as wooden or plastic letters.
+- Play with wooden, plastic or foam letters.